Q: When do I need a permit?

 Always check with your local code enforcement agency, but in general, a building permit is required for any construction, installation, repair, or alteration exceeding $5,000.
 Also, any alteration, addition, or change in a load-bearing member or electrical/plumbing/mechanical system requires a permit.

 Q: Who should I contact for my remodeling project?

-– There are several approaches to beginning the remodeling process, each with their own advantages and disadvantages.
-The 4 main types of remodeling professionals are the General Contractor, the Architect, the Designer, and the Design/Build Contractor.
-If your project does not require design services, the General Contractor could be the right solution, with their knowledge and expertise to execute most remodeling projects.
-If you have a larger, more complex project that requires professional plans for permitting, an Architect might be the right place to start.
-They have the formal education and licensing credentials needed for professionally engineered plans required for building permits, however architects may not be willing to accept smaller projects.
-The Designer may be best suited for a “specialty” type of project like a kitchen or bathroom and could develop a professional design you can then present to a licensed contractor to do the work.
-If you prefer a more “hands-off” approach, the Design/Build Contractor can generally handle everything from start to finish, including design, budgeting/pricing, and construction.
-This benefits the homeowner by hiring one professional to perform ALL the tasks associated with a remodeling project.
+There are several approaches to beginning the remodeling process, each with their own advantages and disadvantages.
+The 4 main types of remodeling professionals are the general contractor, the architect, the designer, and the design/build contractor.
+If your project does not require design services, the general contractor could be the right solution because of their knowledge and expertise to execute most remodeling projects.
+If you have a larger, more complex project that requires professional plans for permitting, an architect might be the right place to start.
+They have the formal education and licensing credentials needed for professionally engineered plans required for building permits, however, architects may not be willing to accept smaller projects.
+The designer may be best suited for a “specialty” project like a kitchen or bathroom and could develop a professional design you can then present to a licensed contractor to do the work.
+If you prefer a more “hands-off” approach, the design/build contractor can generally handle everything from start to finish, including design, budgeting/pricing, and construction.
+This benefits the homeowner by hiring one professional to perform all the tasks associated with a remodeling project.

 Q: Which contractor should I choose, and why are their prices all different?